victorvmaciel/simple-gradle-app-docker/README.md

 DRY_RUN=1 sh ./get-docker.sh
 ```

-- Run docker without sudo
+### Run docker without sudo

-# create the docker group
+Create the docker group

 ```
 sudo groupadd docker
 ```

-# add your user to the docker group
+### add your user to the docker group

 ```
 sudo usermod -aG docker $USER
 ```

-# Log out and log back in so that your group membership is re-evaluated.
+- Log out and log back in so that your group membership is re-evaluated.

+## Runing the container

 - Clone the app